scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install): In this tutorial, awscli is used to create a kubeconfig file to access the EKS cluster.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage EKS cluster.
 Kubectl 1.19 or higher is required.

+### Requirements

+* You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
+* Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for ledger and envoy deployment.

+### Recommendations

+* Kubernetes node size should be `m5.large` for deploying `ledger` and `envoy` pods, Because each node requires 2 vcpu and 8gb ram for deploying ledger and envoy pods.
+* Node groups should have at least 3 nodes for high availability in production.

 ### Create a Kubernetes cluster

 Kubernetes cluster is a primary component of EKS.
 Scalar DL requires a single EKS cluster for deploying ledger, envoy and monitor services.
 This section will help you to create an EKS cluster.

-> **REQUIREMENTS:**
->
-> * You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.

 [Create an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) with the above requirements.